Policies and Proceedures

 Scope

-At The Village School Gold Coast, it is expected that employees conduct themselves as follows:
+At The Village School Gold Coast, we expect our employees to conduct themselves as follows:

-- School employees are expected to always behave in ways that promote the safety, welfare and well-being of the students.
-Employees must actively seek to prevent harm to students and to support those who have been harmed.
+- School employees are expected to always behave in ways that promote the safety, welfare and well-being of our students.
+Employees must actively seek to prevent harm to students, and to support those who have been harmed.

 Specific responsibilities include: